James Burgess studentship

 "It's not hyperbole to say that my whole career to date would not have been possible, and would not have happened as it did, without the Burgess family sponsoring me through my PhD at the University of York." - James Burgess Scholar

-Eligibility: UK and EU students only.
+Open to UK students only.

-If you're interested in more than one project however we would encourage informal discussions with different project supervisors to help you decide which project to apply to.
+If you're interested in more than one project we'd encourage informal discussions with different project supervisors to help you decide which project to apply to.
 Contact details for academic staff can be found on each project description.